TonyLB/maketheworld/lambda/ephemera/cacheAsset/README.ancestry.md

 # Ancestry Layer

-The Ancestry layer stores quick-fetch denormalizations for Ancestry and Descent, which maintain the entire DAG of import connection, going "backward" from a given node to imported ancestors, and "forward" from the node to descendants that (in turn) import it.
+The Ancestry layer stores quick-fetch denormalizations for Ancestry and Descent, which maintain the entire DAG of dependency connection, going "backward" from a given node to ancestors that it depends upon, references, and imports, and "forward" from the node to descendants that (in turn) import it.

 Ancestry information is useful for deriving the entire behavior of an asset (including everything it inherits).

-Descent information is useful for updating and rerendering assets in response to a change in an asset from which they inherit.
+Descent information is useful for updating and rerendering assets in response to a change in an asset from which they inherit, or for updating computed items that depend upon variable values.

+Descent is stored for anything that can depend upon another item, or be depended upon in turn:
+- Assets
+- Variables (can only have Descendants)
+- Computed
+- Room (can have state variables as Ancestors, and Maps as Descendants)
+- Feature (can only have Ancestors)
+- Map (can only have Ancestors)

 ---

 ## Needs Addressed

-- Needs to start from an asset that imports components, variables, and actions from other assets, and quickly fetch the entire ancestry tree of imports
+- Needs to start from an Asset that needs to be cached, and know what ancestors need to be cached *first* (and in what order) to make it valid
-- Needs to start from an asset that is imported by others and quickly fetch the entire descendant tree of importing assets
+- Needs to start from a variable that has been changed (e.g. by an action) and cascade forward those changes to any Computed fields, as well as deliver rerenders of any impacted Rooms and Maps.
+- Needs to be able to maintain the interconnected tree consistently as new dependent items are added, removed, or their connections updated

 ---